TWO ISRAELS? TWO KINGDOMS? TWO SECOND COMINGS? (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 Revelation 3:10 often is used to teach that the saints will be withdrawn from the earth in order to escape tribulation:

-Because thou hast kept [observed; guarded] the word of my patience, I also will keep [observe; guard] thee from the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth.
+Because you have kept [guarded] My command to persevere, I also will keep [guard] you from the hour of trial which shall come upon the whole world, to test those who dwell on the earth.

 The Greek language employed in Revelation 3:10 does not speak of a removal from the earth or even of a tribulation.